prajyotnaik3/employeeledger/README.md

 II.
 To run the Project, follow following steps:
 1. Start mySQL server, if not already running.

-2. Launch the Java Project, by running following command from command prompt (From project directory).
+2. Launch the Java Project, by running following command from command prompt (from project directory).
 This will start our backend.

         mvnw spring-boot:run